| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 Theydon Bois would suffer indirectly through loss of the green belt and

+the overloading of the local infrastructure.
 During the last week of the month the orbit of the planet Mars brought

 it in close proximity to that of Earth.
 Known to the ancients as the red